Fredericksburg council agrees to let developer turn street into pedestrian, bike path

 Many of the 12 Fredericksburg residents who spoke during the public hearing about vacating the street said they had received little information about the project and its effects on traffic patterns and their community.

-Gayle Todd Pitchford, a Fredericksburg resident for much of her life, rejected the notion that Douglass Street functions as an alleyway, as was presented by city staff.
+Gayle Todd Pitchford, a Fredericksburg resident for much of her life, rejected the notion that Douglas Street functions as an alleyway, as was presented by city staff.

 Another Fredericksburg resident, Anne Little, felt that the public has been left in the dark about the project.